 - Generate interest

 Join with us in honoring the exceptional talents of our student authors and our student artist whose graphic design adorns our cover.
-And watch for Volume XI of ESSAI which will be published in 2013.
+And watch for Volume XIII of ESSAI which will be published in 2016.
 We appreciate your readership.
 Through your interest and support, our anthology will keep growing.

 The ESSAI Editorial Board

 - Franz Burnier